 Knowledge of:

-Municipal government services, organization and general political structure
+Municipal government services, organizational structure, and political framework.

 Effective public speaking and presentation techniques.